Arugulamoon/llmaiagentsample/README.md

 ### Add support for multiple tool integrations.

 The LangGraph template comes with a good tools entrypoint for adding multiple.
-Subsequent TODO item to move preschool swim tool to its own package (perhaps a tools package) and better enable more tools to be added via independent packages instead of all going into `src/react_agent/tools.py`.
+Subsequent TODO item to move preschool swim tool to its own package.

 ### Allow users to configure or extend the chatbot with additional tools.